MathisJean/Service-Dorientation-Website/README.md

-This is a website designed for orientatio purposes
+This is a website designed for orientation purposes

 Author: Mathis Jean [27-01-2025]